Useful information for preparing an application budget

 - Core funding or overheads for institutions: the Trust does not make awards on a full economic costing basis.
 However, you may be able to recover a proportion of overheads through the Charity Research Support Fund (CRSF).
 This is distributed as part of the block grant to universities from the relevant UK funding council.

 - Individual items of equipment over £1,000, with one exception: Philip Leverhulme Prize holders may purchase computer hardware up to a total value of £2,500 where this is for the exclusive and direct benefit of the prize holder’s own research.
+Specific rules apply to the purchase of equipment for the Leverhulme Research Centre and Leverhulme International Professorship schemes – please see the scheme pages.

 - A shortfall resulting from a withdrawal of or deficiency in public finance.